Skull3x/Smart-Code-for-Centos7-mcpe-server-maker/README.md

-# Smart-Compile-for-Linux
+# Smart-Code-for-Centos7-mcpe-server-maker
-Run this Compile.sh file to install your own Genisys Server on linux!

-Run this command on your Linux Service
+Run this commands and you will have your server in no time!
-./compile.sh
-after that follow what it tells you :)
+Remember to do yes in everything :)

 Made by: @EpicSavage